From Bank to Bush

 But there's a point where the land stops letting you stay occupied.
 You slow down.
 You start listening.
 And then, annoyingly, you're left with yourself.

-For me, that brought up the stuff I’d been stepping around — feelings I’d kept contained, patterns I’d normalised, distortions I’d learned to live with.
-Out here you can’t negotiate with that for long.
+For me, that brought up the stuff I'd been stepping around — feelings I'd kept contained, ways of being I'd stopped questioning, things I'd learned to carry without noticing their weight.

-I didn’t shift any of it by thinking harder.
+I didn't shift any of it by thinking harder.
 (I tried.)
-What helped was simpler: staying with what I was actually feeling — letting it move through without forcing an outcome or trying to “solve” it in my head.
+What helped was simpler: staying with what I was actually feeling.
+Not solving it.
+Just letting it be there.

 The stillness didn't hand me a new identity.
 It just stripped away some noise.
 Things that no longer belonged started dropping off.
 Bit by bit, what was underneath showed itself.